 FDI Risk.
 Derivatives are financial instruments that derive their performance and some of their risks from an underlying reference asset, such as an index.
 The return on a derivative instrument may not correlate with the return of its underlying reference asset.
 Derivatives are subject to other risks, such as market risks and issuer-specific risk.
 Derivatives may experience changes in their value as a result of the counterparty's credit quality.
 Derivatives can be volatile and may be less liquid than other securities and in particular less liquid than their underlying reference asset.
 The use of FDI may not always be effective in enhancing returns or mitigating risk.
 The Fund may take a credit risk with regard to parties with whom it trades and may also bear the risk of settlement default.
-The Fund may have to transact with counterparties on standard terms which it may not be able to negotiate and may bear the risk of loss because a counterparty does not have the legal capacity to enter into a transaction, or if the transaction becomes unenforceable due to relevant legislation and regulation.
+The Fund may have to transact with counterparty does not have the legal capacity to enter into a transaction, or if the transaction becomes unenforceable due to relevant legislation and regulation.
 Forward foreign exchange contracts or swaps entered into in respect of a Hedged Share Class are executed OTC.